anasnajaa/dotnet-core-sample/ReadMe.md

 A sample .NET Core 5 web app with route-to-code APIs and Razore pages.

 # Restore steps
-1- Restore the packages `dotnet restore`
+1- Restore the packages `dotnet restore`.
-2- Place your SQL Database connection string in `DefaultConnection` key in appsettings.json 3- Run this script to create the demo table:
+2- Place your SQL Database connection string in `DefaultConnection` key in appsettings.json.
+3- Run this script to create the demo table:
 ```
 CREATE TABLE Users (